thegraphnetwork/EpiGraphHub/Documentation/datasets/colombia_schema.md

-## schema = colombia
+## Colombian COVID-19 data
+This dataset is located in the `colombia` schema.

-In the schema `colombia` we currently have 3 datasets related to this country.
-Up to now, the datasets available are related to the COVID-19 and stratified by departamento<sup>1</sup>.
+In the  `colombia` schema, we currently have 3 tables related to this country.
+So far, the available data are related to the COVID-19 and stratified by departamento<sup>1</sup>.
 They were provided by the **Instituto Nacional de Salud<sup>2</sup>**.
 In the table below, we have a brief description of the content of each dataset.
 For each of them, we have another dataset named `{dataset_name}_meta` that contains an explanation of the columns in the dataset.

-For example, in the schema `colombia` we have a dataset called `casos_positivos_covid` that represents the daily records timelines for positive cases in each `departamento`<sup>1</sup> of Colombia.
+For example, in the `colombia` schema, we have a table called `casos_positivos_covid` that represents the daily records timelines for positive cases in each `departamento`<sup>1</sup> of Colombia.
 The meaning of the columns of this dataset are explained in the `casos_positivos_covid_meta` dataset.

 | Table name  | Keys | Content | Source |
 | :----: | :-----:  | :--------: | :----: |